jbillmann/GarageServer.IO/README.md

 `inputs` **array of object literals**
 List of all the inputs received for this player that need to be processed.
 `stateHistory` **array of object literals**
-List of all previous states up to `options.maxHistorySecondBuffer`.
+List of all previous states and their execution times up to `options.maxHistorySecondBuffer`.
 #### getEntities
 ---
 ```js